zullicm/phase-3-ruby-oo-basics-anagram-detector/README.md

 ```

 Two arrays are equal if they contain the same elements, in the same order.
-Remember that you can `.sort` an arrays elements.
+Remember that you can `.sort` an array's elements.
 This will help in your
 comparison:

 ```ruby